 Do you feel that not doing laundry every day is a sin?
 Does it make you go crazy?
 If yes, we are here to suggest that you please cut yourself some slack!

 Your house would not become a breeding center of diseases if you skip laundry for a day.
 Much to your surprise, it’s completely hygienic.
 In fact, it would be more than okay if you do laundry just once a week.
-The Earth won’t collide and your family would still have clean clothes to wear.
+The Earth won’t collide and your family will still have clean clothes to wear.

 On the plus side, you would be able to spend some quality time with yourself.
 That is what smart women do.
 They do not overwhelm themselves with chores they know they can do without for a few days.
 They chill, divert their time and energy to affairs that are much more significant.